Andrew Brown (2016) Jurisdictional Representative; Conservation Program Supervisor, East Multnomah Soil & Water Conservation District

 I manage the Water Quality Program for Multnomah County’s Transportation Division as the Water Resources Specialist.
 I have a keen interest in fish of all kinds and so I approach watershed management from a fish’s point of view.
 I am an idealist and optimist, and I believe we will learn how to live with nature

-Melanie Klym (2013) – Chair; Water Resources Engineer, GeoEngineers; Committees: Executive, Land Use
+Melanie Klym (2013) – Past Chair; Water Resources Engineer, GeoEngineers; Committees: Executive, Land Use

 Melanie Klym has been volunteering with the watershed council since 2009 when she co-founded the annual Creek Clean-Up through Green Lents.
 She has been serving on the Board since 2013 and is currently the Chair and participates in the Executive and Land Use committees.
 Outside of the Council, she works as a water resources engineer at GeoEngineers to restore and enhance fish passage, floodplain connectivity, and in-stream complexity throughout the Pacific Northwest.
 Melanie enjoys watching the birds in her backyard wildlife habitat with her cats from the safety of the catio.